justdataplease/bigquery-stemmers/README.md

 ## How to reproduce

-*If you want to just test stemming functionality in bigquery skip steps 1-5, and in step 6 replace "gs://yourbucket/nlp.js" with "gs://justdataplease/bigquery-stemmers/nlp.js".*
+*If you want to just test or use stemming functionality in BigQuery, without implementing it, go to — 7.
+Stemmers Demo.

 ### 1. Clone the repository

     git clone https://github.com/justdataplease/bigquery-stemmers.git

 ### 2. Install necessary packages defined in package.json.

     npm install

 ### 3. Run webpack.config.js to create our package using webpack.

     npm run-script build

 ### 4. Create a bucket in GCS.
 Make sure to change "yourproject" with your GCP project id and "yourbucket" with your desired bucket name (has to be universally unique).

     gsutil mb -c nearline -l europe-west3 -p yourproject gs://yourbucket

 ### 5. Copy webpack output or nlp.js to GCS.

     gsutil cp dist/nlp.js gs://yourbucket

 ### 6. Implement stemmers

 As an example, we will translate the following English sentence into Greek and Spanish.

 "Natural language processing is a subfield of linguistics computer science and artificial intelligence concerned with the interactions between computers and human language"

     -- Define corpus
     DECLARE grString,enString,esString STRING;